 10. Attendance of members of Council is provided for in regulation 3 of Council Regulations 13 of 2002.
-To summarise, if a member of Council attends fewer than nine meetings in the course of an academic year, less the number of cancelled ordinary meetings in that year, his or her seat must be vacated at the end of that academic year, unless the General Purposes Committee has agreed otherwise for good reason.
+To summarise, if a member of Council attends fewer than nine meetings in the course of an academic year, less the number of cancelled ordinary meetings in that year, their seat must be vacated at the end of that academic year, unless the General Purposes Committee has agreed otherwise for good reason.
 A person appointed, nominated, elected or co-opted to fill a casual vacancy during the course of an academic year will be required to attend only a proportionate number of meetings in that year.

-&lt;sup>3 Pursuant to section 7 of Statute VI.
+3 Pursuant to section 7 of Statute VI.

-- 11. Where they are not members of Council, the following senior officers may attend Council meetings for the full, or part of the, agenda (including those appointed temporarily to such posts): the Pro-Vice-Chancellors with portfolio; the Registrar, the Director of Legal Services and General Counsel, the Chief Financial Officer, the Director of Public Affairs and Communication, the Director of Planning and Council Secretariat, the Head of GLAM, the Executive Officer for Policy and Governance, Vice-Chancellor's Office, the Head of Governance and the Assistant Registrar (Governance).
+- 11. Where they are not members of Council, the following senior officers may attend Council meetings for the full, or part of the, agenda (including those appointed temporarily to such posts): the Pro-Vice-Chancellors with portfolio; the Registrar, the Director of Legal Services and General Counsel, the Chief Financial Officer, the Director of Public Affairs and Communication, the Director of Planning and Council Secretariat, the Head of GLAM, the Chief Diversity Officer, the HR Director, the Local and Global Engagement Officer, the Head of the Vice-Chancellor's Office, the Head of Governance and the Senior Assistant Registrar (Governance).
 They are not entitled to vote. - 12.
-Student observers and the representative of the early career research staff are entitled to attend the unreserved business of a Council meeting, but not the reserved business. - 13.
+Student observers and the representative of the early career research staff are entitled to attend the unreserved business of a Council meeting, but not the reserved business4. - 13.
 Other individuals may be invited to attend for particular items and participate in the discussion. - 14.
-Council members, the Registrar and those attending for particular items may sit at the main table.
-The others listed in paragraphs 11-12 above will sit on the side tables.
+Council members, the Registrar, the student and early career researcher representatives and senior officers listed in paragraph 11 as well as those attending for particular items may sit at the main table.